New : KARMEN raises €100m in debt to simplify WCR financing

 The amount is therefore flexible, unlike the monthly payments of a bank loan.
 Finally, the company that received the cash pays back the investor monthly over six, nine or twelve months.

-Revenue Based Financing (RBF) offers the opportunity to ensure sustainable growth, in particular by optimizing certain indicators such as the Cash Conversion Cycle.
+Revenue Based Financing (RBF) offers the possibility of ensuring sustainable growth, in particular by optimizing certain indicators such as the Cash Conversion Cycle.
+Cash advances can also be envisaged as a rapid complement to cover one-off cash shortfalls, as part of an overall cash flow management strategy.

 The RBF can also complement a fundraising or a Bridge.
 Indeed, if the fund raising is more focused on long term actions, the RBF can bring a quick cash flow for short term investments.
 This is a very interesting win-win strategy to implement.